AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 * **Active** - In this state, the account has active learner subscriptions with recurring monthly payment as per the subscription order.
 * **Inactive** - An account moves into inactive state in the following scenarios:

-o   After the trial period if there are no active subscription orders in the account.
+  * After the trial period if there are no active subscription orders in the account.

-o   Administrator deactivates the account, which results in canceling all the existing orders in an account from the next billing cycle of subscription.
+  * Deactivates the account, which results in canceling all the existing orders in an account from the next billing cycle of subscription.

-o   Payment is declined for active orders in an account even after reminders.
+  * Payment is declined for active orders in an account even after reminders.

 An inactive state does not cancel your account with immediate effect.
 You receive at least a couple of reminders from the Learning Manager team asking you to provide the latest information about your credit card if it has expired.
 In an inactive state, only an administrator can log in to the Learning Manager account.
 All other users cannot access the account.